Ideal Chern bands are Landau levels in curved space

 \underline{Exhaustion of all periodic LLLs.} We have just proved that any ideal bands can be mapped to the most general form of a Landau level $\mathcal{L}(g, B)$ with periodic metric and magnetic field (Eq.~\ref{eq_mostgeneralLLL}).
-Conversely, one can demonstrate that any LLL $\mathcal{L}(g, B)$ can be mapped onto an $r$-ideal band.
+Conversely, any LLL $\mathcal{L}(g, B)$ is trivially an $r$-ideal band.
 Indeed, the $\mathcal{L}(g, B)$ are stable under multiplication by $Z= X+iY$ the complex isothermal coordinate, a property inherited from the flat and uniform LLLs spanned by the $\phi_k$ of Eq.~\ref{eq_flatuniformLLL}.
 In conclusion, ideal bands are in one-to-one correspondence with LLL in curved space with non-uniform magnetic fields.
 Consequently, there does not exist ideal bands beyond those already identified in the literature.

 \paragraph*{Indiscriminate LLL mapping criterion --- } We now turn to the practical problem of probing LLL mapping in its most general form.
 In Tab.~\ref{tab_testideal}, we summarize the existing tests for checking whether a band is $q$- or $r$-ideal.
 The probe for the more restrictive $q$-idealness is computationally inexpensive.
 It only necessitates the calculation of the quantum geometric tensor over the full Brillouin zone, that is, the evaluation of the momentum derivatives of the $\ket{\psi_k}$.
 On the other hand, no efficient test of $r$-idealness exists at the moment.
 The only proposition towards finding one is to check the $q$-idealness condition with the quantum metric $\mathcal{Q}^F$ defined using $\ket{u_k^{F}} = e^{-i k \cdot F(r)} \ket{\psi_k}$ for all possible changes of coordinates $F$.
 This test should be understood as a formal description of the connection between $r$-ideal and $q$-ideal bands discussed above, more than an actual computational tool because of the unpractical minimization over all non-linear embeddings of the unit cell.